- Academic Policies pdf - IPS Student Handbook 2014-2015

 IPS students taking courses within Loyola University but outside of IPS may receive credit toward a degree or certificate from: 1) courses at the 400-level and above, and 2) certain 300-level courses.

-Regarding 300-level courses (i.e., undergraduate courses), approval of the student's academic advisor is required for the application of such courses toward a graduate degree.
+Regarding 300-level courses (i.e., undergraduate courses), approval of the student's academic advisor and the IPS Director is required for the application of such courses toward a graduate degree.
 No more than two 300-level courses may apply toward a master's degree.

 Other undergraduate courses, including all 100- and 200-level courses, do not apply toward fulfillment of graduate coursework requirements; such courses may, however, be used to fulfill prerequisites These courses do not count in a student’s cumulative graduate GPA.